gaultier/blog/a_subtle_data_race_in_go.md

 1. Consider not having closures in your language, at all.
 Plain function (pointers) are still fine.
 2. If you *really* must have closures:
-  - Consider forcing the developer to explicitly write which variables are captured (like C++ does)
+  - Consider forcing the developer to explicitly write which variables are captured (like C++ does).
-  - Have a knob in your compiler to easily see what variables are being captured in closures (like Go does)
+  - Have a knob in your compiler to easily see what variables are being captured in closures (like Go does).
-  - Have good statical analysis to spot common problematic patterns (`golangci-lint` finds the bug neither in our reproducer nor in the real production service)
+  - Have good statical analysis to spot common problematic patterns (`golangci-lint` finds the bug neither in our reproducer nor in the real production service).
   - Consider showing in the editor captured variables in a different way, for example with a different color, from normal variables
 3. Implement a race detector (even if that just means using Thread sanitizer).
 It's not a perfect solution because some races will not be caught, but it's better than nothing.
 4. Document precisely what is the memory model you offer and what are legal behaviors in the presence of data races.
 Big props to Go for doing this very well.